greglinch/sourcelist/to-do-list.md

 # To-do for development

+* add "report this profile" link to send message on `person_detail` page template that includes the URL when sent
+	* reasons
+		* inaccurate
+		* imposter
+		* offensive
+		* other (explain)
+	* DONE types (open in a menu?)
+		* someone else, so let us know what's out date and/or submitted updated info
+			* DONE also include a link to the other type in case they ended up in the wrong place
+			* DONE prepopulate profile id when they come from a profile
+				* make that readonly or editable? hide ID, show name
+		* me, so send magic link to update profile
+	* DONE fix styling
+		* horizontal alignment of "return to db" and "report"
+		* "report button" dropdown missing example styling
+		* input checkboxes should appear to the right of the label
+	* DONE handle when there's no REFERRER
+		* currently throws an exception, yikes!

+* report updated profile: allow admin to click a url w/ params in it to update the admin change form
+	* will likely need to override the default view so it grabs params from the URL, such as https://stackoverflow.com/a/49463287/217955

 * FIX issue with duplicates and redirects; fixed bc deleted dupes on prod
 	* see work started on add-id-to-urls-with-redirect branch